441 Information Retrieval and Search Engines

 solution sets are hardcopies

-and are due at midnight on the
+and are due at the start of class on the

 of the grade will be deducted for every day tardy until no grade is

 For more information on any of the above, please contact Lee Giles.

 No text is required.
 Online papers and